hamzahik/wakanda-paas-doc/docs/getting_started.rst

 .. note::

-    If you check the ``Remember me`` checkbox, your credentials will be saved as plain text in the Wakanda Cloud extension's preferences.
+    If you check the ``Remember me`` checkbox, your credentials will be saved as plain text in the Wakanda Cloud's preferences.

-if this is your first deployment, you will need to select the domain that you want to associate to your application.
+If this is your first deployment, you will need to associate a domain name to your application.

 .. image:: images/select_app.png
 	:align: center